Conscription in the United States: Vietnam War

 Of the nearly 16 million men not engaged in active military service, 96% were exempted (typically because of jobs including other military service), deferred (usually for educational reasons), or disqualified (usually for physical and mental deficiencies but also for criminal records including draft violations).
 The requirements for obtaining and maintaining an educational deferment changed several times in the late 1960s.
 For several years, students were required to take an annual qualification test.
 In 1967 educational deferments were changed for graduate students.
 Those starting graduate studies in the fall of 1967 were given two semester deferments becoming eligible in June 1968.
 Those further along in their graduate study who entered prior to the summer of 1967 could continue to receive a deferment until they completed their studies.
 Peace Corps Volunteers were no longer given deferments and their induction was left to the discretion of their local boards.
-However most boards allowed Peace Corps Volunteers to complete their two years assignment before inducting them into the service.
+However most boards allowed Peace Corps Volunteers to complete their two-year assignment before inducting them into the military.
 On December 1, 1969, a lottery was held to establish a draft priority for all those born between 1944 and 1950.
 Those with a high number no longer had to be concerned about the draft.
-Nearly 500,000 men were disqualified for criminal records, but less than 10,000 of them were convicted of draft violations.
-Finally, as many as 100,000 draft eligible men fled the country.
+Nearly 500,000 men were disqualified for criminal records, but fewer than 10,000 of them were convicted of draft violations.
+Finally, as many as 100,000 eligible men fled the country.